Master Bathroom - Stenciled Floors

 How to stencil floors:

-First, clean your floors - sweep, wipe down clean and let them air dry for at least 10 minutes.
+First, clean your floors (mine are vinyl) - sweep, wipe down clean and let them air dry for at least 10 minutes.
 Next you will want to tape the baseboard so you don't get paint on it.
 After the blue tape is up you will want to paint the floors with primer and sealer paint.
 I did two coats of this and let it dry at least an hour in between coats.
 After the Primer & Sealer dried I applied my Rust-Oleum Charcoal Paint.
 I also did two coats of this color.
 Depending on your floors you might have to adjust how many coats you apply.

 Next, you can start the stencil magic!
 AWWWW.. with my hands in the air.
 You place your stencil on the floors - I chose the far edge corner and tape the top and bottom of the stencil with the blue tape.
 I chose the far edge corner so I would be able to enter and exit the bathroom door until I was almost complete.